Itabena/Msc_project_2025/Notes/Research Log/Log Entire - 2025__05__23.md

 ## Findings and Notes
 - I didnt make the templates in obsidian the best, I still need to find how to make them better.
+- After first glance on the PW1980 paper I understand I need to go back and read about the Sakura Sunyev model for accretion disks.
+- After summarizing lets pin poin the questions: what is important to accertion disks models?
+-

 ## Actions Taken
 1.